hopeit-git/hopeit.engine/README.md

 **Fast and Robust**: it relies on `pydantic 2.x` for dataclasses serialization and schemas, on `aiohttp` for web services and supports pluggable stream managers to connect to your preferred event queue like `Redis Streams`.
 It is async by default and performance is comparable to REST frameworks like `FastAPI`.

-**Data-driven & AI Applications**: it is particularly well-suited for running data-driven applications like machine-learning training and serving thanks to the tight integration with `pandas` using the `hopeit.dataframes` plugin, allowing serialization and data transfer via endpoints and streams.
+**Data-driven & AI Applications**: it is particularly well-suited for running data-driven applications like machine-learning training and serving thanks to the tight integration with `polars` using the `hopeit.dataframes` plugin, allowing serialization and data transfer via endpoints and streams.

 ### Installation